Tachi107/cloudflare-ddns/README.md

 To run the tool you'll need an [API token](https://dash.cloudflare.com/profile/api-tokens) and the Zone ID of the DNS that you want to update; you can get the latter in the Overview panel of your zone.

-Once you got the executable you can use it in two ways: you can pass the API Token, the Zone ID and the record name as command line arguments or you can use a TOML configuration file, located in `/etc/cloudflare-ddns/config.toml` when installing the software in `/usr` (e.g. when using the Debian package), and in `$install_prefix/etc/cloudflare-ddns/config.toml` otherwise (`/usr/local/etc` by default); [here's the template](config.toml).
+Once you got the executable you can use it in two ways: you can pass the API Token, the Zone ID and the record name as command line arguments or you can use a ini configuration file, located in `/etc/cloudflare-ddns/config.ini` when installing the software in `/usr` (e.g. when using the Debian package), and in `$install_prefix/etc/cloudflare-ddns/config.ini` otherwise (`/usr/local/etc` by default); [here's the template](config.ini).
 If you prefer, you can even use a configuration file in a custom location, using `--config file-path`.

 You can download the latest release from the GitHub Releases page, or, if you prefer, you can [build](#Build) the program yourself.